GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Introduction

 \section{Introduction}

 Graphical User Interface (GUI) agents \cite{deepmind,GUI-A1,GUI-A2,EI1} have advanced rapidly in recent years and are beginning to see broad real-world adoption.
 Deployed systems such as Doubao Phone Assistant, Wuying AgentBay, and OpenAI Atlas~\cite{phone_assistant_2025,wuying_agentbay_2025,atlas_2025} demonstrate that modern agents can complete end-to-end tasks by directly perceiving and interacting with on-screen interfaces.
 This progress reflects a broader evolution of Internet automation: from early information retrieval systems to browser-based LLM agents \cite{websearch1,websearch2,webagent1,webagent2,webagent3}, and further to vision-based GUI agents \cite{GUI-A3,GUI-A4} capable of seamless cross-application and cross-platform operation.
-Despite the convenience, users often underestimate the privacy risks introduced by such agents \cite{survey1,Clear}, since many everyday tasks inherently involve sensitive information (e.g., messaging specific recipients or accessing online banking accounts).

-Prior work has partially explored risks during agent operation, including scenarios that enable user-targeted attacks in GUI agent processes~\cite{survey2,EI0}.
-In particular, the Environmental Injection Attack (EIA) proposed by Liao et al.~\cite{EI2} shows that adversaries can manipulate the environment to induce privacy leakage to third parties, motivating corresponding defense mechanisms~\cite{EI1,EI2,UI1}.
-However, beyond third party attacks~\cite{Clear}, an equally fundamental yet often overlooked threat remains: \emph{the inherent exposure of system interfaces, and the sensitive data they contain, to the model service provider itself}.
-As illustrated in Figure~\ref{fig:framework}, because GUI tasks frequently contain usernames, addresses, authentication cues, access logs, and other private elements, privacy risk is embedded throughout the agent execution loop and cannot be mitigated solely by addressing rare adversarial incidents.